 Missions & Ministries – Activities and Opportunities

 YOU can be part of our church’s global mission!
-Cape May United Methodist Church is going back to San Lucas Toliman, Guatemala on March 3!
-I am blessed and so excited to be joining “Friends of Promised Land Ministries,” furthering Cape May United Methodist Church’s global mission outreach, as an ambassador of Jesus Christ.
+Cape May United Methodist Church traveled back to San Lucas Toliman, Guatemala in March 2018.
+Holly and Emma Golden and Dave Chapman will be departing for another trip on July 6th through July 14th, 2018!
+We are blessed and so excited to be joining “Friends of Promised Land Ministries,” furthering Cape May United Methodist Church’s global mission outreach, as an ambassador of Jesus Christ.

 Please pray for the members of our team, the Guatemalan host team, and those we will be assisting.
 Our team will be building houses, providing medical services, teaching sewing, and evangelizing through the local church with witnessing and children’s programs.
 The children’s ministry sets up alongside the medical clinic to play games with the children, sing songs, make crafts, share Bible stories, color, etc.

 Thank you for providing clothing and other material donations.
 I’m now seeking funding for building supplies that we’ll use to build as many houses as possible, which total about $1,900 per house.
 Checks can be made out to Cape May United Methodist Church, with “GUATEMALA” in the memo portion.
-Following are photos of four of the Guatemala houses that we helped to build last July, changing lives as we witness to God’s love.
+Following are photos of four of the Guatemala houses that we helped build in July 2017, changing lives as we witness to God’s love.

 Clothes For Young Women